19 Digital Resources

 Beamafilm

-Access hundreds of award winning documentaries, and feature films from around the world.
+Stream thousands of award-winning documentaries, tv series and films from around the world.

-Beamafilm is Australia's leading streaming channel for documentaries, and independent features.
-Their premium collection of award winning movies and festival favourites will inspire and entertain you.
+Beamafilm is a movie streaming service for documentaries, and independent features.
+Their collection of award winning movies and festival favourites will inspire and entertain you.

-Simply enter your Palmerston North City Library card number, and create a Beamafilm account by entering your name, email and a password.
+Simply enter your Palmerston North City Library card number, and create an account by entering your name, email and a password.

 Bridget Williams Books: Critical Issues Collection

-The online home for deep analysis of the big issues facing New Zealand today: housing, inequality, climate change, child poverty, the environment, migration, financial crisis, and more.
+The Critical Issues Collection provides online access to books addressing the big issues facing New Zealand today: housing, inequality, climate change, child poverty, the environment, migration, and more.

 Bridget Williams Books: New Zealand History Collection